d-zone-org/d-zone/README.md

 Contained in the package are the server files and client files.

-Rename `config-example.json` to `config.json` and insert the login and server info for your Discord server and websocket server.
+Rename `config-example.json` to `config.json` and insert the login and server info for your Discord server(s) and websocket server. **You must specify _one_ `default` Discord server.** You can include multiple servers here, and as long as your bot can connect to them, they will be available for clients to view.
+You can password-protect a server from being viewed by a client by using the `password` property.

 Start the server with `npm run-script start` or just `node index.js`

-The client files are all contained within the `web` folder, and need to be built with `npm run-script build` or `npm run-script watch`
+The client files are all contained within the `web` folder, and need to be built with `npm run-script build` or `npm run-script watch`.
+Upload everything in the `web` folder except the `script` folder.

-If everything works, the client should load the world, and receive websocket data from the server.
+If everything works, the client should connect to the default server, generate a world, and receive live updates via websocket from the server.

 ## Design